 Rowan Brook-Thompson is a sessional teacher and trained Steiner teacher (studying at the Rudolf Steiner Institute in Paris), teaching Handwork, Form Drawing, French and Drama.
 She is also a gifted playwright and writes plays which the children perform, sometimes in French.
 What she loves most about teaching is having the freedom to adapt to children’s various learning styles.

 Eliza Ramsey is a sessional violin teacher.
-Her son also attends the school.
 What Eliza most loves about teaching in this school is that the children have a voice, and have the confidence to speak out.

 Julie Harris is the Kindergarten Assistant and has worked in the school since 2006.
 Her own children attended the Steiner school and are now in College and at university.
 What she loves most about Kindergarten is the uniqueness each child brings to the setting.